 Types of Ecommerce Websites: Which Is Right for You?

 There are as many as 24 million ecommerce websites online today.
-These ecommerce sites encompass a wide variety of site types, ecommerce platforms, business models, and industries.
+These ecommerce websites encompass a wide variety of site types, ecommerce platforms, business models, and industries.

-Understanding the various types of ecommerce websites can help you choose the option that’s right for you.
+Understanding the various types of ecommerce websites and businesses can help you choose the option that’s right for you.
 Keep reading to learn about the most common types of ecommerce stores.

 Campaigns managed by WebFX have earned over

 TRANSACTIONS IN THE LAST 5 YEARS